ibm-cloud-docs/resiliency/services/secrets_manager.md

 ### Customer disaster definition
 A disaster of an instance can be due to:
 - Accidental or malicious data corruption.
-- Instance in an unavailable region
+- Service becomes unavailable

+A disaster recovery solution

-Secret Manager secrets are generally updated through “rotation” that creates a new version of the secret maintaining a fixed number of previous secret versions and it may be possible to repair accidental data corruption by restoring secrets from older versions.
+Secret Manager secrets are generally updated through “rotation” that creates a new version of the secret.
+It may be possible to restore data corruption by restoring secrets from older versions.
+Only a fixed number of versions are persisted.
+See [managing secret versions](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-version-history).
 {: .note}

 ### Customer disaster planning